ga-adi-macaron/project-1/production_log.md

         Sidebar Menu - Settings for push notification reminders, access to 'My Lists'(?), (NOT DOING THIS MOST LIKELY)

 The app builds in a very basic way, but I can't figure out how to get my second activity to render on the screen....

+!!!!
+The App is now broken beyond when trying to progress beyond the first screen.
+The only things that are functional are the EditText field, and the Checkbox at the moment -_- !!!!